HenrikJoreteg/worker-proof/README.md

 ```

 It will `.toString()` your function and pass it to the main thread for evaluation... yup.
 It uses the `new Function()` constructor to make and execute a function on the main thread and provides it a callback that can be used to post back results to the worker.

-**WARNING:** use of a `Function` constructor to turn strings into running code should raise a red flag for you.
-But, given that it's from a trusted source (your existing code) it seems less dangerous to me... but **please** use at your own risk!
-Not recommended for use on real production projects without professional security review.

 ## Running the example